 At a workshop held on December 15, 2017 the BMPTF and their consultants (DBS&A) summarized the most recent AWQU report in a presentation to the Regional Board.
-The presentation described the methods used, the updated estimate of average TDS and nitratenitrogen concentrations, the amount of assimilative capacity available, and the long-term water quality trends for each groundwater basin for which there was sufficient data to perform the necessary calculations.
+The presentation described the methods used, the updated estimate of average TDS and nitrate-nitrogen concentrations, the amount of assimilative capacity available in each groundwater management zone, and the long-term water quality trends for each groundwater basin for which there was sufficient data to perform the necessary calculations.